Coventry ranked joint top modern university for career prospects

-Coventry University has been ranked as the joint top modern university in England for its graduates’ career prospects in the Guardian University Guide 2021.
+Coventry University has been ranked as the joint top modern university for its graduates’ career prospects in the Guardian University Guide 2021.

 The university is also ranked as the top modern university in the Midlands and second highest modern university overall, reflecting its relentless focus on excellent teaching, student experience and innovation.

 The Guardian University Guide determines career prospects based on the national Graduate Outcomes Survey, to indicate the percentage of graduates who find graduate-level jobs or are in further study at professional or HE level 15 months after graduation.

 Coventry University embeds professional career guidance throughout the student's journey, serving their individual needs and aspirations by providing the right kind of careers support from enrolment to graduation and beyond.